guarzo/aa-standingsmanager/README.md

 - Synchronize alliance contacts to chosen non-alliance characters
 - Synchronization is ongoing until user chooses to remove character from synchronization
 - Supports multiple alliances
-- Can sync war targets
+- Can also sync war targets
 - Synchronization automatically ceases once the user is no longer eligible

 ## Screenshot